Welcome To Tailwater Press

 An Architect’s Scrapbook

 Culled from the remains of an original scrapbook comes a long-overdue publication of the work of an architect who all but defined the Spanish Colonial Revival of the early twentieth century.
-Containing magazine articles and photographs published during Smith’s lifetime, this book is an essential addition to the library of any student, practitioner or aficionado of Southern California Architecture.
-It also contains a brief introduction written by Marc Appleton.

 The Steedman Silver

 George Fox Steedman had an extraordinarily successful career as a businessman in St. Louis in the early twentieth century.
 But his place in history is more likely secured by a house he and his wife Carrie built in Montecito, California, in 1925.
-Designed by George Washington Smith, an undisputed master of the Spanish Colonial Revival style, the house and its eleven-acre garden were designated as a National Historic Landmark in 2009 and are publicly accessible on a regular schedule.